 There are many different ways to study abroad!
 While the variety of programs may seem overwhelming at first, the good news is that there is likely an excellent program out there to fit your goals, your budget, and your schedule.
-We encourage you to carefully research your options using this website’s program search and by attending a GO Session, meeting with an Education Abroad Coordinator.
+We encourage you to carefully research your options using the MyWorld program search, attending a GO Session, and meeting with an Education Abroad Coordinator.
 Complete an advising application prior to your first appointment.

 Study abroad with your fellow UNL students, and perhaps your favorite UNL faculty member.
 Programs range from two weeks to an entire academic year.

-Attend courses developed, taught, and led by a UNL faculty member.
+Attend courses developed, taught, and led by UNL faculty member(s).
 Courses are often experiential and, in some cases, the faculty leader will arrange internship and/or service learning opportunities.
 Register for and receive UNL course credits and grades just like an on-campus course; some opportunities include transfer credit as well.
 Locations and courses vary each year so keep checking MyWorld for additional programs.
 Low enrollment numbers may result in the cancellation of a program/course but students will be notified as early as possible so they can have time to plan for a backup option.

 UNL collaborates with another U.S. or foreign institution to offer UNL students language and other courses.
-UNL faculty and Education Abroad staff will help prepare you for the program, but you may travel abroad without a UNL faculty leader.
-For courses taught by non-UNL faculty, you will earn transfer credit and your grades will not be factored into your GPA.
+UNL faculty and Education Abroad staff will help prepare you for the program, but you will travel abroad without a UNL faculty leader.
+These courses are typically taught by non-UNL faculty and you will earn transfer credit and your grades will not be factored into your GPA.

 Exchange & Direct Enroll Programs

 Challenge and distinguish yourself by studying as a fully-integrated student at a host institution for a semester or academic year.
 Exchange and direct enroll programs demand a high level of maturity and independence.
 Language programs often require strong language skills.
 The opportunities are competitive and deadlines are earlier than other program types.
 Exchange programs can be very cost-effective, as you will pay tuition and fees to UNL for 15 credit hours at the resident or non-resident rate and take classes at the partner institution, while a student from the partner institution takes classes at UNL.
 When you direct enroll, you will pay the host institution’s tuition and fees.

 UNL Partner Universities (Bilateral Exchanges)

 Bilateral exchanges are based on agreements between a host university and UNL for a reciprocal exchange of students and scholars.
 The number of students selected to participate in the exchange varies from year to year and depends on the balance of the exchange.
-If you are interested in studying at one of UNL’s partner institutions, please schedule an appointment with an Education Abroad advisor.
+If you are interested in studying at one of UNL’s partner institutions, please schedule an appointment with the Student Exchange Coordinator.

 UNL has established exchange agreements with specific host universities that allow UNL students from any major to attend these universities for a semester or academic year.